LtSnakePlissken/Q/docs/how-to-delegate-to-validator.md

 ## Delegation

-After connecting MetaMask to *Your HQ*, click on "Q Vault" to enter the Q Vault area.
-On the bottom of the page, you can see your current delegations and you can enter the validator nodes address and Q amount you want to delegate.
+After connecting MetaMask to *Your HQ*, click on "Staking" and select "Delegator Staking" tab.
+There would be a list of your delegations displayed on the page.

+If you would like to delegate your Q to a validator, click on "Stake My Tokens" button.
+Then you can choose a validator from the list, enter amount of Q to delegate and confirm transaction in MetaMask.

+You can also delegate tokens manually by specifying several validators in one transcation.

+> **Note:** *You can only delegate Q tokens from your Q Vault.
+To transfer tokens from your wallet to Q Vault see [Q Vault reference](./dapp-qvault.md)*.